 DMV Hearings & License Issues

 After being arrested, there would be two types of hearings.
 The first type would be a DMV license hearing, known as an APS at the Orange Driver Safety Office .
-The rules of evidence are also far more relaxed here than in court.
+The rules of evidence are also far more relaxed here than in court. ou or your attorney will need to Request a DMV Hearing then Prepare For A DMV Hearing

 The case will also go into state court.
 The state courts in Orange County are either Fullerton, Westminster, Santa Ana, or Newport Beach.
 These courts will determine the fines you have to pay and any potential jail time that you have to do because of your offense.